yo-yo-yo-jbo/macos_sandbox/README.md

 - In our case, `launchd` ran an unsandboxed `Python` App instance which started reading from `~$evil.py` which had arbitrary Python commands, essentially escaping the sandbox.

 There have been similar ideas in other disclosures (one nice example lives [here](https://desi-jarvis.medium.com/office365-macos-sandbox-escape-fcce4fa4123c)) but the idea stays the same.
 I am pretty sure there are plenty more in plain sight!
+One of them is well-described in a [great blogpost](https://wojciechregula.blog/post/macos-sandbox-escape-via-terminal/) by [Wojciech Regula](https://twitter.com/_r3ggi) - this time focusing on the `Terminal` app and an environment variable manipulation.

 ## The fixes and the quarantine xattr
 The one issue found by MDSec was specific to Office - and was fixed with more strict rules.